jarpineh/crud-seed/README.md

 # crud-seed — the seed for AngularJS testing

 ## How to use

 Git clone this repo.

-Then you can either serve this repository with a webserver of your choice or install node.js and run `scripts/web-server.js`
+Server interaction is based on [Aspen](http://aspen.io), a Python web framework. `pip install aspen` and start Aspen in repository root.

-Now the app should be available in `http://localhost:<port>/app/index.html`.
+Now the app should be available in `http://localhost:8080/app/index.html`.